jurkovicmartin/jurkovicmartin/README.md

 Hello, my name is Martin Jurkovič and I am a student of Brno University of Technology, Faculty of Eletrical Engineering and Communication (BUT FEEC).
-I have already completed my bachelor's degree in Telecommunications and Information Systems.
+I have just completed my bachelor's degree in Telecommunications and Information Systems.

 Mostly for fun I do programming, especially in Python.
 Besides Python, I also have experience with other programming languages.
 However, recently I have been doing projects in Python and some of my major projects have also been done in Python.